fourndo/SimPEG_Scripts/README.rst

     Alpha weights used to scale the regularization functions only used for mvis inversions.
         - Vector (mvi): Requires 12 values for [a_s, a_x, a_y, a_z, t_s, t_x, t_y, t_z, p_s, p_x, p_y, p_z]
 * ``chunk_by_rows``: bool = False
     Alternate memory management mode that can be faster for very large sensitivity or forward calculations
 * ``depth_core``: dict: {str, float} = {"method": value}
     Thickness of core region defined by ``method``:
         - ``value``: Set ``value`` in meters
         - ``auto``: Compute mesh depth as: ``value`` * survey width.
+* ``decimate_to_mesh``: bool = False
+    Downsample the input data to at most 1 observation above each grid cell.
+This significantly reduces the problem size when using padding, as well as when ``core_cell_size`` is larger than the data spacing.
+	*Currently only enabled for OcTree meshes*
 * ``detrend``: dict {str: int} = None
     Remove trend from the data {method: order}.
         ``method``